Tax Reporting for Online Resellers (Depop, Mercari, Poshmark)

 How much can you sell online without paying taxes?

-If you’re not reselling items with the goal of making a profit, the IRS may classify your resale activities as a hobby rather than a business.
-The income you make from a hobby is subject to income tax but not self-employment tax.
+If you’re selling personal items just to recover their original value — not to make a profit — the IRS may consider this a hobby rather than a business.
+Hobby income is still subject to income tax, but not self-employment tax.

 How does online reselling work?